John Cheke: Imprisonment, recantation and death

 In the wake of his recantation the confiscated freehold properties in the eastern counties granted to him by King Edward VI were restored to him but immediately exchanged for other freehold lands in Suffolk, Devon and Somerset providing for an annual return of almost £250.
 He surrendered ownership of the Manor of Barnardiston to Queen Mary on 31 May 1557.
 In July 1557, living at Peter Osborne's house in Wood Street (Cheapside), he wrote to Sir Thomas Hoby thanking him for inviting his editorial comments on Hoby's translation of The Courtier (Il Cortegiano) of Baldassare Castiglione, over the Preface to which he had taken some pains.
 An advocate of English linguistic purism, he remarked "our own tung shold be written cleane and pure, vnmixt and vnmangeled with borowing of other tunges...
 For then doth our tung naturallie and praisablie vtter her meaning"; and he complimented Hoby on the 'roundness' of his 'saienges and welspeakinges'.

 His brief will, providing for an annuity of £10 for his son Henry's continuing education, making his wife and his friend and kinsman Peter Osborne (husband of Cheke's niece Anne Blythe) his executors and his "deerely beloved" Sir John Mason his overseer, was written on 13 September 1557.
 Mylady Cheke, Mistress Osborne and his son's schoolmaster William Irelande (a distinguished early pupil of Roger Ascham's) were among the witnesses.
 He died, aged 43, on the same day, at Osborne's house in London, carrying, as Thomas Fuller remarked, "God's pardon and all good men's pity along with him."
 The will was proved on 18 January following.
 He was buried at St Alban, Wood Street and had a memorial inscription there, written by Walter Haddon, recorded by Gerard Langbaine:

+Legacy

 Roger Ascham remembered him as "My dearest frend, and best master that ever I had or heard in learning, Syr I. Cheke, soch a man, as if I should live to see England breed the like againe, I feare, I should live over long..."
 Thomas Wilson, in the epistle prefixed to his translation of the Olynthiacs of Demosthenes (1570), has a long and interesting eulogy of Cheke; and Thomas Nashe, in a preface to Robert Greene's Menaphon (1589), called him "the Exchequer of eloquence, Sir John Cheke, a man of men, supernaturally traded in all tongues."
 The antiquary John Gough Nichols, who (after John Strype) developed historiographical understanding of Sir John Cheke, called him "in many respects, one of the most interesting personages of the century."
+Milton, in his Tetrachordon, writes that "Sir John Cheeke the Kings Tutor, [was] a Man at that time counted the learnedest of Englishmen," and his Sonnet 11 finishes with the lines: Thy age, like ours, O Soul of Sir John Cheek [sic], / Hated not Learning wors then Toad or Asp; / When thou taught'st Cambridge, and King Edward Greek."